ScaleupInfra/terrateam-azure/README.md

 ```

 # Checkout PR
-Checkout your PR request, on successful plan, run ``` terrateam apply ``` to apply changes in your Azure account.
+Checkout your PR request, on successful plan, comment ``` terrateam apply ``` on PR to apply changes in your Azure account.

 # Accessing the AKS Cluster